trailofbits/opensearch-benchmark/README.md

 To run a benchmark manually, see: [infra/README.md](infra/README.md)

 # Benchmark with Github Actions
+**IMPORTANT**: For security, you must run Github Actions benchmarks in a private fork.
+The workflows use self-hosted runners which [should be used in private repositories](https://docs.github.com/en/actions/how-tos/manage-runners/self-hosted-runners/add-runners).
+Additionally, the workflows upload artifacts with sensitive information.

 You can also run benchmarks with Github Actions.
 Actions automate all steps of a manual benchmark.
 Actions are configured to run nightly benchmarks.

 To configure and run Github actions, see [README-actions.md](README-actions.md)